ibm-cloud-docs/log-analysis/data.md

 * Log data is hosted on the {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.la_full_notm}} service is operated by LogDNA.
 * Log data does not leave the IBM site.
-* Data is colocated in the location where the {{site.data.keyword.la_full_notm}} instance is provisioned.
+* Data is collocated in the location where the {{site.data.keyword.la_full_notm}} instance is provisioned.
 For example, log data for an instance that is provisioned in `US South` is hosted in the `US South` region.

 ## Data collection